fbriou/brd/README.md

 - Database credentials are stored in AWS SSM Parameter Store
 - S3 bucket has CORS configuration for secure access
 - IAM roles follow the principle of least privilege

+## Monitoring

+The application includes CloudWatch alarms for:
+- Migration errors
+- Deployment errors
+- Lambda function errors

+Alerts are sent to an SNS topic for notification.

 ## License